boristsr/gdcorner-website/_posts/no-bs-llms/2024-06-12-NoBSIntroToLLMs-1-GettingStarted.md

 ## Convert from HuggingFace Transformers model to GGUF

 First we need to get the model into llama.cpp’s preferred model format, GGUF.
-We can do this with the `convert.py` script included with llama.cpp.
+We can do this with the various convert scripts included with llama.cpp.
 Just point it to the directory of the model we downloaded and specify the output file.

 There’s a few variations of the convert script from various starting formats.
 For our purposes we want to use `convert-hf-to-gguf.py` which converts from hugging face models to GGUF.
 You can optionally specify an output type for the weights, but for now it’s best to leave this at auto.